Our tips on balancing work and family life

-In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing working from home and childcare as the biggest impact.
+In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing work and family life as the biggest impact.

 So, what can you do to better manage working from home with childcare other commitments?

 Be honest with your employer